MCUdude/MiniCore/README.md

 ## Minimal setup
 Here is a simple schematic showing a minimal setup using an external crystal.
 Skip the crystal and the two 22pF capacitors if you're using the internal oscillator.
-If you don't want to mess with breadboards, components and wiring; simply use your Arduino UNO! <b>Click to enlarge:</b> <br/>
+If you don't want to mess with breadboards, components, and wiring; simply use your Arduino UNO! <b>Click to enlarge:</b> <br/>

 | DIP-28 package  *ATmega8/48/88/168/328*               | TQFP-32 SMD package  *ATmega8/48/88/168/328*          | TQFP-32 SMD package  *ATmega48/88/168/328PB*          |
 |-------------------------------------------------------|-------------------------------------------------------|-------------------------------------------------------|